-If you’ve been in the online business world for more than a few months – well if you’re reading this book! – chances are that you’ll come across the term “sales funnel”.
+If you’ve been in the online business world for more than a few months – well if you’re reading this blog post! – chances are that you’ll come across the term “sales funnel”.
 They can sound intimidating and difficult and just something ELSE you’ll have to learn about your business.

 But they can be the most profitable tool you can ever create for your business!